ZX-Organization/ZXNoter/README.md

 # ZXNoter
-THis is a MusicGame MapEditor,welcom for use!
+This is a MusicGame MapEditor,welcome for use!